continuedev/continue/docs/docs/customize/model-providers/top-level/ollama.md

 slug: ../ollama
 ---

-Ollama is an open-source tool that allows users to run large language models (LLMs) locally on their own computers.
-To use Ollama providers, you need to install Ollama [here](https://ollama.ai/download) and download the model you want to run by `ollama pull` command.
+Ollama is an open-source tool that allows to run large language models (LLMs) locally on their own computers.
+To use Ollama, you can install it [here](https://ollama.ai/download) and download the model you want to run with the `ollama run` command.

 ## Chat model